hailstorm-19/summer_packet/src/defensive_skills.md

 **Have a partner?
 Work on stopping balls that are not receivable.**
 - Take turns hitting *hard* hits at one another.
 - Focus on solidly trapping the ball.
+Soft hands; left (top) hand forward, angling your stick forward to trap the ball.
+- Focus on receiving the ball in *front* of your body, as opposed to the side.
 - Repeat with bouncy push passes.